Usage Overview#

 activity = client.get_activity(96089609)

 Hmmm, meters.
 Well, here in the US we like to see miles.
-While you can certainly do this using the units library directly, stravalib provides a preconfigured set of common units to simplify matters.:
+While you can certainly do this using the Pint package, stravalib provides a preconfigured set of common units to simplify matters.:

 activity = client.get_activity(96089609)